openpubkey/openpubkey/docs/pktoken.md

 Why do this?
 A non-GQ PK Token contains the ID Token signed and issued by the OP ( OpenID Provider).
 If the PK Token anyone who sees it could extract the ID Token including the signature issued by OP from the PK Token and then attempt to replay this ID Token to authenticate as the subject (remember ID Tokens are bearer authentication secrets).
 A correctly configured service would reject such a replayed ID Token because the audience (`aud`) value in the ID Token would not match the audience that the service expects.
 This is because ID Tokens issued for OpenPubkey will have a different audience than an ID Token issued for use in another service.
 Unfortunately, a common misconfiguration is that services do not check the audience claim in the ID Token.
 To prevent such replay attacks in OpenPubkey we use GQ signatures when a PK Token will be publicly posted.

 Note that in cases where a PK Token is merely used to authenticate to a server and is not made publicly available, no GQ signature is needed.
 For instance when OpenPubkey is used in SSH, SSH3, TLS and web authentication we do not need to use GQ signatures.
-When OpenPubkey is used to for software artifact signing where the signatures and PK Tokens will be posted to a public ledger, then GQ signatures or Zero Knowledge Proofs should be used.
+When OpenPubkey is used for software artifact signing where the signatures and PK Tokens will be posted to a public ledger, then GQ signatures or Zero Knowledge Proofs should be used.

 #### GQ Signature Protected Header